Eutely

 Eutelic organisms have a fixed number of somatic cells when they reach maturity, the exact number being relatively constant for any one species.
 This phenomenon is also referred to as cell constancy.
 Development proceeds by cell division until maturity; further growth occurs via cell enlargement only.
 This growth is known as auxetic growth.
-It is shown by members of phylum Aschelminthes.
+It is shown by members of the now obsolete phylum Aschelminthes.
 In some cases, individual organs show eutelic properties while the organism itself does not.

 Background

 In 1909, Eric Martini coined the term eutely to describe the idea of cell constancy and to introduce a term literature sources would be able to use to identify organisms with a fixed amount and arrangement of cells and tissues.
-Since the introduction of eutely in the early 1900s, textbooks and theories of cytology and ontogeny have not provided it mindfulness.
+Since the introduction of eutely in the early 1900s, textbooks and theories of cytology and ontogeny have not used the term consistently.
 Advancements in the field of eutely has been developed by morphologists.
-Eutely has come under scrutiny by many zoologists, Mendelians, and uniformitarianism-supporters, as it has previously been widely accepted that body size is determined solely by the amount of somatic cells found within the organism.

-Studying of eutelic organisms has also proved challenging, as most eutelic organisms are microscopic.
+Studying of eutelic organisms has proved challenging, as most eutelic organisms are microscopic.
 Additionally, there is potential for mistakes in cell counting (often completed via an automated cell counter) and observation when larger organisms have numerous cells.
 In organisms of small size, errors in the examination and explanation of units may entirely negate reconstructions and deductions.
 Therefore, investigation of most eutelic organisms is done with intense scrutiny and review.

 There are two distinct classes of organisms which display eutely: